 - 66 tent or caravan camping sites with electricity

 - Communal ablution and cooking facilities

-What are your top campsites in South Africa South Africa?
+What are the best campsites in South Africa in your opinion?